-- The Concordat to Support Research Integrity, Universities UK - A Framework of Policy and Procedures for University Research Ethics Committees, The Association of Research Ethics Committees - Code of Practice for Research, UK Research Integrity Office
+- The Concordat to Support Research Integrity, Universities UK - Code of Practice for Research, UK Research Integrity Office

 Principles for good practice

 Confidence in research and scholarship requires that they be conducted according to core elements of research integrity.

 - Honesty in the intentions of the work; in acknowledging the work of others; reporting all the findings; and in making valid interpretations and claims. - Rigour in choosing and adhering to appropriate methods; in drawing conclusions; and in communicating the results. - Transparency in declaring conflicts of interest; in reporting data collection methods; in the analysis and interpretation of data; and in making findings widely available, including to the general public. - Respect and care for all participants in research and for the environment.